ClaudiaInSweden/hanneles_art_gallery/README.md

 #### Google Chrome Lighthouse Reports

-These reports presents the results of Lighthouse testing to assess the performance, accessibility, best practices and SEO of Hanneles Art Gallery.
+These reports present the results of Lighthouse testing to assess the performance, accessibility, best practices and SEO of Hanneles Art Gallery.

-The tests were executed using the Google Chrome browser's DevTools. performanceDetails for each page can be found by clicking the expand button.
+The tests were executed using the Google Chrome browser's DevTools.
+Performance details for each page can be found by clicking the expand button.
 <details>

 <summary>Lighthouse Performance </summary>